 UPDATE: The National Center for Veterans Studies is relocating to The Ohio State University Wexner Medical Center in July 2020.
 We anticipate being able to resume clinical services for military personnel, veterans, first responders, and their families in 2021 through the Department of Psychiatry and Behavioral Health's Stress, Trauma, and Resilience (STAR) Program.

 Have More Questions?

-The NCVS offices are open Monday through Friday between 9:00 AM and 5:00 PM Mountain Time.
+You may still contact us via email or call Monday through Friday between 9:00 AM and 5:00 PM Mountain Time and leave a message.